-The de facto focus of the Movement today is on youth, from middle school to young adults.
+The de facto focus of the Movement today is youth, from middle school to young adults.
 Unfortunately the old cliche that "our children are our future" is an increasingly dangerous half-truth.
 People are not only living longer, but are having to work well into their sixties and beyond in order to pay their bills.
-So most of the people who are working in 2015 will still be working in 2035.
-And most of today's employees who are in their late twenties to early forties will still be working in 2045.
+So most of the people who are working in 2016 will still be working in 2036.
+And most of today's employees who are in their late twenties to early forties will still be working in 2046.

-Of course these predictions of future employment will only hold true for those who somehow acquire the computational thinking skills that will enable them to survive the inevitable workplace disruptions that will be caused by the relentless computerization of more and more aspects of every kind of employment ... which leads us to the Good News and Bad News.
+Of course these predictions of future employment will only hold true for those who somehow acquire the computational thinking skills that will enable them to survive the inevitable workplace disruptions that will be caused by the relentless computerization of more and more aspects of every kind of employment.

 - Current Training Procedures Don't Scale

 It seems to me that the subject matter of the Movement's training programs for kids, young professionals, and young entrepreneurs is technical, but the subjects are usually taught via traditional face-to-face classes, workshops, hackathons, meet-ups, etc. Why hasn't the Movement embraced educational technology?
-To be specific, why isn't the Movement making extensive use of flipped courses and 100 percent online courses?
+To be specific, why isn't the Movement making extensive use of flipped, blended, and online courses, workshops, and hackathons?